 The majority of all questions can be addressed on the defendant's court date.
 To meet with the assistant city attorney, the defendant should come to the Municipal Court at 3:00 p.m. on their scheduled court date and inform the bailiff inside the courtroom that they would like to speak with the assistant city attorney.
 If you wish to speak to the City Attorney prior to your court date, please contact their office at (405) 217-7700.

 PROCEDURES FOR JUVENILE OFFENDERS IN NON-TRAFFIC VIOLATIONS

-In 1992 an Oklahoma law went into effect which allows a Municipal Court to assume jurisdiction from District Court of cases involving children under 18 years of age charged with violating non-traffic municipal ordinances.
+In 1992, an Oklahoma law went into effect that allows a Municipal Court to assume jurisdiction from District Court of cases involving children under 18 years of age charged with violating non-traffic municipal ordinances.
 As a result of this law the City of Norman has created the Juvenile Offender Program.
 The goal of the program is to reduce juvenile crime in Norman.

 Juvenile Administrative Payments

 Violation - 1st Offence / 2nd Offense